lrizvi/vivicad-ng/readme.md

 The container provides a portable and convenient environment for an end-user to interact with the package and included third-party software.

+**Q: How is the container built?**

+**A:** The container is defined by the `Containerfile` file.
+This file is configured to install necessary runtime software within the container.
+Included software is managed by [Micromamba](https://github.com/mamba-org/mamba#micromamba), a Conda-compatible package manager, and the container is built on top of [micromamba-docker](https://github.com/mamba-org/micromamba-docker).
+Conda packages are declared in `environment.yaml`.
+As a last step, the vivicad-ng Python package is installed within the package.
+Running the package will start a JupyterLab server at port `8888`.